-These legal entities have entered into secured loans with various third parties and financial institutions that are primarily guaranteed by ACG and supported by secondary guarantees from either the Export-Import Bank of the United States or the export credit agencies of the United Kingdom, France and/or Germany (collectively Export Credit Agencies).
+These legal entities have entered into secured loans with various third parties and financial institutions that are primarily guaranteed by ACG and supported by secondary guarantees from Export Credit Agencies.
 These legal entities use the proceeds from these loans to purchase aircraft.
 The aircraft secure the loans and are leased, pursuant to capital leases, to us.
 The loans are recourse to our general credit through ACG guarantees that are in place.